tachiyomiorg/website/src/help/faq/README.md

 :::

 #### Alternate searching method
 **MangaDex** allows you to search using the ID number to find manga.
-The easiest way to get the ID is opening the manga in your browser and looking at the URL.
+The easiest way to get the ID is by opening the manga in your browser and looking at the URL.

 ::: guide
 An example search would be **`id:23427`** which would return results for [Candy & Cigarettes](https://mangadex.org/title/23427/candy-cigarettes)